Ramarti/vue-flickity/README.md

         prevNextButtons: false,
         pageDots: false,
         wrapAround: true
+        bgLazyLoad: false // Set to true, or a number to load adjacent cells
         // any options from Flickity can be used
       }
     }
   },

   methods: {
     next() {
       this.$refs.flickity.next();
     },

     previous() {
       this.$refs.flickity.previous();
     }